uhager/ifsbench/INSTALL.md

 pip install "ifsbench @ git+https://github.com/ecmwf-ifs/ifsbench.git"
 ```

-This makes the Python package available and installs the scripts `ifs-bench.py` script.
+This makes the Python package available and installs the `ifs-bench.py` script.

 ## Installation from source